MSBivens/learn_web3/README.md

 - Copy over styling links from Podcasts
 - Copy over Home Button in header

-Database
-- How to handle tags?
-- Is there a relationship between admins & suggestions?

 Readme
 - Getting Started -> Prerequisites?
 - Product Screenshot